How Hospitals Shape the Microbiome and Birth Experience

 The impact of interventions during labor on the mom and baby’s microbiome is not well understood [23].

-We know that common procedures to induce labor, like Pitocin, may increase the risk of C-section births compared to those who wait for it to begin spontaneously [24].
+We know that common procedures to induce labor, like pitocin, may increase the risk of C-section births compared to those who wait for it to begin spontaneously [24].
 In addition, some medical interventions during labor, such as multiple vaginal examinations or internal fetal heart monitoring can increase the risk of infection resulting in the use of antibiotics, which have the potential to alter the microbiome.

 But interventions during a hospital birth exist for a reason: they save lives.

-As you read through these medical interventions, it’s important to keep in mind that while some of them may not be ideal for your baby’s microbiome, the safety of you and your baby matter most.
+As you read through these medical interventions, it’s important to keep in mind that while some of them may not be ideal for your baby’s microbiome, the safety of you and your baby matters most.

 So, release the idea of perfection.
 Work with a trusted healthcare provider.
 And use this guide to learn about what you may encounter during a hospital birth so that you feel confident and prepared.